george-labs/george-backend-hiring/docs/assumptions.md

 we found that Humpty-Dumpty is being treated as 2 word, not one and apparently it's valid

 we need to format the output properly

+## Iteration 5

+did that before in iteration 4 by mistake

+## Iteration 6

+the average counted word length seems to be kept to 2 decimal numbers